 White chicken chili is pure comfort food.
-The base is perfectly spiced, creamy, and filled with tender shredded chicken, white beans, green chilies, and corn.
-Jump to the White Chicken Chili Recipe
+Our easy recipe is perfectly spiced, creamy, and filled with tender shredded chicken, white beans, green chilies, and corn.

-Regular chili has a rich base of red chilies or chili powder and tomato, while white chili has green chilies.
-Please look at our Texas red chili and our favorite homemade chili with beans as examples of red chili.
-We use canned Hatch green chilies, white beans, and chicken in this chili recipe.
+If you have never had white chicken chicken before, I am here begging you to try our easy recipe below.
+Regular chili has a rich base of red chilies (or chili powder) and sometimes tomato, while white chili calls for green chilies.
+We use canned Hatch green chilies, white beans, and tender shredded chicken to make our white chili recipe.
 It tastes quite different from red chili but is just as delicious!

 How to Make the Best White Bean Chicken Chili

-The true star of this chili is green chilies.
+This white bean chicken chili recipe is pure comfort.
+The star of this chili is green chilies.
 Both Adam and I love green chilies.
-So we’ll take them fresh, sautéed, roasted, and canned.
-Canned green chilies are what make this white chicken chili so tasty.
+We’ll take them fresh, sautéed, roasted, and canned.
+Canned green chilies make this white chicken chili so tasty (and easy).
 We use three 4-ounce cans (I love the Hatch brand).
+We also use them to make our breakfast quesadillas!

-I tried this recipe with fewer cans and wasn’t happy with the flavor, so even though three cans seems overkill, do it.
+We have tried this recipe with fewer cans and weren’t happy with the flavor, so even though three cans seem overkill, do it.
 It’s better this way.
 You can buy mild or hot canned green chilies.
 The one you choose is up to how spicy you enjoy your food.
-I typically purchase mild and add spice with cayenne pepper or chipotle powder.
+I typically purchase mild and add spice with cayenne pepper or chipotle powder if I want my chili to be more spicy.

-This chili is simple to make.
-First, cook onion, garlic, and spices, then add broth, canned green chilies, and the chicken.
-I use chicken thighs since they are more tender, but chicken breast will work.
-Gently simmer the chicken in the broth until cooked, then remove it and shred.
-(This is the same method as our recipe for tender shredded chicken.)
+This white chicken chili is easy.
+First, in a large pot, simmer onion, garlic, spices, broth, canned green chilies, and chicken.
+I use chicken thighs since they are more tender, but chicken breasts work, too.
+Gently simmer the chicken in the broth until cooked, then remove and shred it (this is the same method we use to make this tender shredded chicken).

-Keep the chicken on your work surface for a minute, and then stir in white beans — we add two cans.
-Now steal about a cup of the chili — beans, broth, and all.
+Keep the shredded chicken on your counter for a minute, and then stir in white beans — we add two cans.
+Then steal about a cup of the chili — beans, broth, and all.
 Place that cup of chili into a blender and blend until smooth.
 This puree is the secret to making creamy white chili!

-When the puree is back in the pot, stir in the chicken, and some corn; frozen is fine.
-Finish with fresh lime, cilantro, and for an extra kick of corn flavor, some masa harina (or a corn tortilla that’s chopped).
+When the puree is back in the pot, stir in the chicken and some corn; frozen is fine.
+Finish with fresh lime, cilantro, and some masa harina (or a corn tortilla that’s chopped) for an extra kick of corn flavor.
+We use masa harina in our red chili and love it!

+What really makes this chili taste amazing is the spice blend.
 When making chili, the spice blend takes it from okay to outstanding.
-Looking at this homemade chili recipe, you can see our favorite spice blend for red chili.
+Looking at this tomato-based chili recipe, you can see our favorite spice blend for red chili.
 The spices for this white chili are similar but tweaked slightly so that the spices don’t overpower the chicken:

 - Fresh onion and garlic (we use 6 cloves!)